synacktiv/bip/docs/general/overview.rst

     >>> f = BipFunction()
     >>> f
     Func: RtlQueryProcessLockInformation (0x1800D2FF0)
-    >>> f.xTo # works also for function, but only with To, not with the From [<bip.base.xref.BipXref object at 0x000001D95529EB00>, <bip.base.xref.BipXref object at 0x000001D95529EB70>, <bip.base.xref.BipXref object at 0x000001D95529EBE0>, <bip.base.xref.BipXref object at 0x000001D95529EC88>]
+    >>> f.xTo # works also for functions, but only with To, not with the From [<bip.base.xref.BipXref object at 0x000001D95529EB00>, <bip.base.xref.BipXref object at 0x000001D95529EB70>, <bip.base.xref.BipXref object at 0x000001D95529EBE0>, <bip.base.xref.BipXref object at 0x000001D95529EC88>]
-    >>> f.xEltTo # here we have 3 data reference to this function
+    >>> f.xEltTo # here we have 3 data references to this function
     [<bip.base.instr.BipInstr object at 0x000001D95529EE48>, <bip.base.data.BipData object at 0x000001D95529EEF0>, <bip.base.data.BipData object at 0x000001D95529EF28>, <bip.base.data.BipData object at 0x000001D95529EF60>]
     >>> f.xCodeTo # but only one instruction
     [<bip.base.instr.BipInstr object at 0x000001D95529EC88>]